ManeLippert/Bachelorthesis-Shearingrate-Convergence/README.md

-# Convergence of Wavelength in Zonal Flow Potential
+# Convergence of Wavelength with Boxsize in Gradient Driven Simulations

 ##### Bachelor Thesis about Zonal Flows